 A power of attorney is a legal document that gives another person, called the “agent,” the ability to act legally on your or someone else’s behalf, known as “the principal.”
-This often means the ability to decide matters of health, finance, and property when you’re not present or able to make these decisions for yourself.
+This often means the ability to decide health, finance, and property matters when you’re not present or able to make these decisions for yourself.

-Having the right type of power of attorney in place and using the correct power of attorney form will help you protect yourself based on your specific circumstances.
+Having the right type of power of attorney and using the correct form will help you protect yourself based on your specific circumstances.

 Hawaii (HI) Power of Attorney Documents